PedroSchuster/PongGame/README.md

-# Pong
+#Simple Pong Game

-Simple pong game support for 2 local players.
-Use "make" to compile and "./prog" to play.
-Player 1 is control using "W" and "S" and Player 2 is control using "Up arrow" and "Down arrow".
-The game ends when the score reaches 5.
+A minimalistic Pong game designed for two local players.
+Features

+    Two-player gameplay: Compete against a friend on the same computer.
+    Simple controls:
+        Player 1: Use W to move up and S to move down.
+        Player 2: Use the Up Arrow to move up and the Down Arrow to move down.
+    Winning condition: The first player to reach a score of 5 wins the game.

+How to Play

+    Compile the game:
+        Run the following command in the terminal:

+    make

+Start the game:

+    Run the compiled program:

+        ./prog

+    Enjoy the game:
+        Player 1 and Player 2 compete by controlling their paddles to hit the ball.
+The game will automatically track scores.

+Requirements

+    A C++ compiler with support for make.